shmoergh/moduleur/modules/04-vcf/README.md

 The RV_BALANCE1 trimmer might be needed to reduce the low-end hum of the filter.
 We never really needed it, it's there for safety reasons.

+### Setting the curve of CV attenuverters

+CV1 and CV2 has two attenuverters on their inputs.
+You can set the curve of the pots by using different values for certain resistors on the UI board.
+Recommended values range from 10kΩ (more logarithmic) to 1M (more linear):

+- For CV1: R4 & R5
+- For CV2: R10 & R11

+### Setting the lower limit of cutoff

+You can set the lowest control voltage of the Cutoff pot to 0V or -12V using the JP1 jumper. -12V can be cool if you know you'll want to use very strong control voltages, however we still recommend to use 0V.

 <br>

 ## Photos